 What’s the Deal?

-• Designed to introduce you to college study and to the range of careers in this diverse field
+This program is designed to introduce students to college study and the range of careers in the diverse field of Communications.

 • Study with faculty from the prestigious S.I.
 Newhouse School of Public Communications

-• Investigate practices of journalism, TV and cable, radio, music industry, public relations, advertising, film and how they are changing in the Information Revolution
+• Investigate practices of journalism, television and cable, radio, the music industry, public relations, advertising, and film; and learn about how they are changing in the Information Revolution

 • Enjoy guest lectures by working media professionals

-• Discover how your interests and talents connect with the challenges of professional communicators
+• Discover how their interests and talents connect with the challenges of professional communicators

 • Be more aware of the socio-political and cultural issues defining our times which are reflected in media